awesomephant/boulton-website/readme.md

----
----

-# Readme

-Hey Oliver!
-I decided to use a slightly more involved build process to work on your website.
-This is to make it easier for me (and you) to edit the site and add content while keeping everything consistent.
-However, it requires some setup which is detailed below.

 ## Getting started

 The first time you run this project, you need to do the following steps in the order they are listed.